What Does TMS Treatment Maintenance Look Like?

 - Consistency with Medications.
 It would be best if you remained consistent with prescribed medication in both frequency and dosage unless otherwise directed by your prescribing physician.
 Maintain the results you received from TMS treatment by staying consistent with your medications.
 For patients interested in taking fewer medications post-TMS, we recommend working with your prescribing physician at least four weeks after your final treatment.

 - Therapy.
 Please continue to attend therapy.
 If you are not yet seeing a therapist, it is always a great time to begin working with one.
 Research shows that post-TMS treatment patients who utilize talk therapy have better and achieve more sustained gains than those who do not.

 - Sleep.
 One of the best things you can do for yourself is to continue to improve your sleep habits.
 Maintaining a sleep schedule will promote a healthier brain and body, helping with the longevity of your TMS therapy results.

 - Nutrition.
 A well-balanced diet helps our bodies and minds perform at their highest level.
-We recommend that you consider starting or continuing to take a multivitamin unless prohibited by your physician.
-Remember, a high-quality diet includes fresh vegetables, fruits, nuts, lean proteins and fish, and olive oil.
+Therefore, we recommend that you consider starting or continuing to take a multivitamin unless prohibited by your physician.
+Remember, a high-quality diet includes fresh vegetables, fruits, nuts, lean proteins, fish, and olive oil.
 We also recommend taking 1 to 2 grams of Omega-3 Fatty Acid (or fish oil) supplements daily.

 - Exercise.
 Start a regular exercise regime or build on your current one.
 Work to engage in any activity that increases your heart rate for 20-40 minutes, 3-4 times a week, with the approval of your Primary Care Physician.
 A good thing to consider is joining a local class or getting a workout buddy.

-For more information on our maintenance program, please give us a call at (214) 880-8778 or email us at firstname.lastname@example.org.
+For more information on our maintenance program, please call (214) 880-8778 or email us at firstname.lastname@example.org.